 Andolini's warranty is weak.
 The company guarantees its faucets against defects in manufacturing for just five years.
 Cartridges carry a two-year warranty and finishes and O-rings just one year.

 The standard warranty in North America is a lifetime limited warranty covering all parts and components.
 The Andolini warranty is far below this standard and strongly implies that management does not have much faith in the robustness or longevity of the faucets it sells.
 Most other domestic companies that sell Italian-made faucets support them with a much stronger warranty.
 (See list below.)

 Customer service gets a slightly better score.
 A telephone call to Andolini is all too often answered by voice mail which invites leaving a message.
 Typically you will get a call back the same day.
 Still, the process is inconvenient if you are under a sink trying to trace the source of a leak and need some immediate help.

-Once we got hold of a live person, we had no problem getting questions answered about the company's faucets.
-Company representatives were knowledgeable about its products.
-The company has no Better Business Bureau record, which generally means that the BBB has never received a complaint about the company, but also means that the company has not gone through the vetting required to become a company accredited by the BBB.
+Once you get hold of a live person, however, you will have no problem getting questions answered about the company's faucets.
+In our tests, company representatives were knowledgeable about its products.
+The company has no Better Business Bureau record, which generally means that the BBB has never received a complaint about the company but also means that the company has not gone through the vetting required to become a company accredited by the BBB.

 Fully certified, safe and lead-free faucets made in Italy that are comparable to Andolini include any of the following: We are continuing to research the company.
 If you have experience with Andolini faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.